Joe Tandy: Team owner

 To aid with his brother's rise through the motorsport ranks, Joe bought a Mygale Formula Three chassis for a campaign in the British Formula Three Championship.
 He also moved his Formula Ford team onto the French company's chassis.
 Tandy managed to turn the Mygale into a regular frontrunner, railing against the established Dallara hordes with a small operation and a meagre budget.
 Despite missing the rounds in Bucharest, Nick managed to finish ninth overall in the championship, with three podiums coming at Spa, Silverstone and Donington.
 In Formula Ford, despite not achieving any wins, Matt Hamilton finished as JTR's best driver with sixth overall.

 2009 saw new chassis again for both the Formula Three team and the Formula Ford team, as JTR became the de facto lead team for Mygale in both series, as Ultimate Motorsport pulled out of Formula Three before the start of the 2009 season.
 Nick started in fine form with a double podium at the season-opening rounds at Oulton Park, and just eighteen days after his brother's death, took the team's first win at Rockingham.
 Meanwhile, in Formula Fords, Josef Newgarden and Liroy Stuart were signed to campaign the cars, with Newgarden winning the third round of the championship, again at Oulton Park.
-The team will continue running, in spite of Tandy's death.
+JTR continued racing despite founder Joe's death.

+Personal life

+Tandy was born in Bedford to parents Joe and Marilyn Tandy.
+His younger brother is Nick Tandy a successful racing driver who drove for Joe's team, JTR.
+At the time of his death, Tandy was engaged to be married to Sophie Temple.